MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/set-preview-channel.md

 Preview channels of Microsoft Edge, which include preview WebView2 runtime, are also called _insider channels_.
 After being installed, the preview channels will stay up-to-date and automatically install the latest versions available for that channel.
 For example, this means the Canary channel will update itself almost daily.
 To download a Microsoft Edge preview channel, see [Microsoft Edge Insider Channels](https://www.microsoft.com/edge/download/insider).

-To deploy an app to multiple machines, see [how to deploy preview channels](#how-to-deploy-preview-channels).
+To deploy the preview channel to multiple machines, see [How to deploy preview channels](#how-to-deploy-preview-channels), below.

 <!-- ====================================================================== -->